mrasu/echoed/create-echoed/template/playwright-no-otel/README.md

-# Echoed with Jest
+# Echoed with Playwright

-This template provides a minimal setup to run Jest after compiling YAML to Jest tests by Echoed.
+This template provides a minimal setup to run Playwright after compiling YAML to Playwright tests by Echoed.
 The example demonstrates tests written in YAML and TypeScript.

 Feel free to remove the `example` directory once you've familiarized yourself and start crafting your own tests.